The latest batch of early Prime Day deals

 I can't wait for July 15.
 Where can I find good deals now?

-Yes, July is still weeks away, but there are deals to be had.
+Yes, it's not until next week, but there are deals to be had.
 We'll update this post as we find them, but for now, here are some worthwhile destinations:

 Check out Amazon's Deals Page, which is updated daily.